Fraser Masin: Professional career

+Calgary Stampeders

-On April 29, 2025, Masin was selected by the Calgary Stampeders with the first overall pick of the 2025 CFL global draft.
+On 29 April 2025, Masin was selected by the Calgary Stampeders with the first overall pick of the 2025 CFL global draft.
 He attended rookie minicamp on a tryout basis with the Pittsburgh Steelers in May 2025 but was not signed.
-He then officially signed with the Stampeders on May 14, 2025.
+He then officially signed with the Stampeders on 14 May 2025.
+He played in five regular season games where he had 27 punts with a 46.0-yard average.
+He finished the season on the practice roster and his contract expired on 2 November 2025.

+Hamilton Tiger-Cats

+On 10 February 2026, it was announced that Masin had signed a two-year contract with the Hamilton Tiger-Cats.
+He was released on 14 May 2026.